The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of

 The differences in the early chemical pollution of the ISM in our two simulations can be seen in Fig.~\ref{fig:Z_gas_isolated}, where we compare the gas metallicities, in terms of the [Fe/H] abundance, for simulations SE64 and ME64, and for various times between $0.1$ and $0.35$ Gyr.
 Even though star formation starts at the same time in both simulations, in ME64 the enrichment of the ISM is faster compared to SE64, particularly during the first 200 Myr after star formation begins.
 At later times, the differences dilute, as both the $5$ explosion events in ME64 and the single event in SE64 have occurred, and the accumulated chemical production has been released.
-As a result, the predicted number of very metal-poor stars formed within the first 200 Myr when considering the multi-explosion scenario is systematically smaller than when assuming that all core-collapse SNe contributed at a single time.
+As a result, the predicted number of very metal-poor stars formed within the first 200 Myr when considering the multi-explosion scenario is systematically smaller in ME64, compared to those obtained when assuming that all core-collapse SNe contributed at a single time.

 The differences in the very early epochs, {\it can thus} leave clear imprints in the galaxies, both in the enrichment levels of the stellar and gaseous components (higher stellar metallicities in ME64 compared to SE64) and in the cooling rates (enhanced cooling in ME64 due to the faster enrichment).
-As a result, the star formation rates in ME64 are higher.
-As a result, after 1 Gyr of evolution the stellar mass is $\sim 30 \%$ higher in ME64 compared to SE64, and the stellar metallicity is about 2 times higher (Fig.~\ref{fig:SFR_isolated}).
+As a result, the star formation rates in ME64 are higher compared to SE64 and, after 1 Gyr of evolution, the stellar mass is higher ($\sim 30 \%$) in ME compared to SE64, and the stellar metallicity in ME64 is about 2 times higher (Fig.~\ref{fig:SFR_isolated}).

 Fig.~\ref{fig:feh_hist_isolated} shows the distribution functions of stellar [Fe/H] abundances for simulations SE64 and ME64, after $0.25$, $0.5$ and $1$ Gyr of evolution.
 From these plots we can observe that, following the characteristics of the ISM enrichment, the differences in the [Fe/H] distributions in models SE64 and ME64 are more important at early times, both for low and high metallicity.
 The distributions are less dissimilar at later times; however, the differences originated early on on the stellar abundances can still be seen after 1 Gyr of evolution.